 All members of the board of commissioners of a utility district must meet the training requirements.
 Tenn.
 Code Ann. § 7-82-308(f)(1).
 The members of the governing board of any water or sewer authority created by public or private act are also subject to the training requirements in Tenn.
 Code Ann. § 7-82-307 & 308.
 Tenn.
 Code Ann. § 7-82-308(f)(9).

 Tenn.
-Code Ann. § 7-82-308(f)(1)-(2) requires utility district commissioners to attend a minimum of twelve hours of training and continuing education in the approved subject matter within one year of initial appointment or election to the board or within one year of reappointment or reelection to the board.
+Code Ann. § 7-82-308(f)(1)-(2) requires utility district commissioners to attend a minimum of twelve hours of training and continuing education in the approved subject matter within one year of initial appointment or election to the board.

 After a utility district commissioner has satisfied his or her initial twelve hours, he or she is required to obtain twelve hours of training every three years thereafter.
 The first three-year period begins the January 1st after the calendar year in which the utility district commissioner completes the initial one-year training period.

 Tenn.
 Code Ann. § 7-82-308(f)(7) provides that “[a]ny association or organization with appropriate knowledge and experience may prepare a training and continuing education curriculum for utility district commissioners covering the subjects set forth in subdivision (f)(6) to be submitted to the comptroller for review and approval prior to use.”